 How many uniques must be reached by a tag in order to reach 600 modeled devices?

 It depends!
 The ratio of uniques to modeled cookies can change depending on the behaviors of audiences, factors such as invalid traffic, and the distribution of the tag fires across different platforms (desktop, mobile, email, etc).
 Learn about which digital assets you should not tag.

-If a tag fired from traffic that could be viewed on both desktop and mobile platforms, depending on the consumption device mix, 5k to 10k uniques or more for a tag may be required before insights are available
+For example, if a tag fired from traffic that could be viewed on both desktop and mobile platforms, depending on the consumption device mix, 5k to 10k uniques or more for a tag may be required before insights are available.